FractalAIResearchLabs/Fathom-R1/README.md

 ---

-### 🔹 Stage 2: Supervised Fine-Tuning
+### 🔹 Supervised Fine-Tuning

-Building upon the RL checkpoint from Stage 1, we next train the model to elaborate its reasoning, which is particularly necessary for solving more difficult problems.
+Building upon the RL checkpoint , we next train the model to elaborate its reasoning, which is particularly necessary for solving more difficult problems.
 Hence, the dataset for this stage consists of hard problems - only questions with solve rate between **0.1** and **0.4** are retained.
 Again, making use of multiple sampled responses from the **R1-distill-14B** model, we identify all **correct response chains**.
 This time, we do not keep any threshold of token limit but instead select the **shortest correct chain per question** to form the **SFT Shortest Chains dataset**.

 These shortest correct chains serve as ideal demonstrations of **minimal yet sufficient reasoning**.
 Through **supervised fine-tuning**, the model learns to explain its reasoning in a more **precise and efficient** manner — elaborating only when necessary and avoiding **redundant or tangential steps**.
 This results in a highly efficient model capable of **clear and concise mathematical reasoning**.
 We name this model **Ramanujan-Ganit-R1-14B-V0.4**

 ---

-### 🔹 Stage 3: SFT with Curriculum Learning
+### 🔹 Iterative Curriculum Learning

-Finally, we do a third stage of training focused on improving the model’s performance on **hard problems**.
+Finally, we do a separate training focused on improving the model’s performance on **hard problems**.
 Curriculum Learning is a common training strategy for LLMs and is known to enhance their problem-solving abilities by gradually increasing the complexity of problems during training.
 Using the **93K Open-R1 dataset**, we annotate question difficulty on a scale from **1 to 10** using **OpenAI's o3mini**.
 We retain questions rated **5 or above**, and further filter them by **solve rates between 0.2 and 0.6**, as estimated from multiple **14B model** responses.
 This filtered subset becomes the **Curriculum Learning dataset**.